kimsQ/rc/docs/getting-started/flexbox.md

 group: getting-started
 ---

-Flexbox support has finally come to Bootstrap.
+Flexbox support has finally come to Ratchet plus.
 Opt-in to the new CSS layout styles with the flick of a variable or the swap of a stylesheet.

 ## Contents